M-Talha-1/Revenue-Insights-in-Hospitality-Domain/README.md

 - **Declining Revenue**: Ineffective decision-making has impacted the luxury and business hotel categories.
 - **Lack of Data Intelligence**: The absence of a data analytics team has hindered informed decision-making.

 To address these issues, Atliq Grands decided to implement **Business and Data Intelligence**.
-They hired a 3rd-party data analytics service provider (you) to analyze their historical data and provide actionable insights to regain market share and revenue.
+They need a data analytics service provider (I) to analyze their historical data and provide actionable insights to regain market share and revenue.

 ---